cassidyjames/cassidyjames.github.io/resume.md

 ## Objective

-To design, implement, and continuously improve top-notch user experiences, especially using and related to open source software.
+To design, implement, and continuously improve excellent user experiences, especially using and related to open source software.

 <!--